Academy of Achievement: Achievement summit

 The 2002 summit was held in Dublin, and was hosted by then-Taoiseach (prime minister) and inductee Bertie Ahern.
 Former President Bill Clinton held private talks during the summit with Irish nationalist politician John Hume that reportedly concerned the conflict in Northern Ireland as well as other international conflicts.
 New inductees into the academy in 2002 included Clinton, U2 lead singer Bono, and Afghan president Hamid Karzai.

 The 50th-anniversary American Academy of Achievement Summit was held in Washington D.C., in October 2012, and was attended by delegates from 29 countries.
 The five-day event included a dinner at the Supreme Court of the United States, which four of the justices attended.
 Newly inducted academy members who spoke at the meeting included then-United States Secretary of Defense Leon Panetta and Nobel laureates Roger Tsien and Adam Riess.
+In 2012, Ray Dalio received the Golden Plate Award of the American Academy of Achievement presented by Carlyle Group co-founder David Rubenstein, during the International Achievement Summit in Washington, D.C.

 The 2021 awards ceremony took place in Los Angeles on December 23.
 Among the awardees was Katalin Karikó, a biochemist whose research with Drew Weissman underpins the mRNA COVID-19 vaccines.

+At the 2024 summit, Ukrainian President Volodymyr Zelenskyy received a Golden Plate award and gave an address to Academy members about Russia’s invasion of Ukraine in which he urged Ukraine's Western allies to speed up their military aid to his country, which he said faced a critical phase in its efforts to defend itself.
+Other awardees honored at the summit include Kenyan track and field athletes Faith Kipyegon and Beatrice Chebet, who both won gold medals at the 2024 Summer Olympics in Paris.
+Both received their Golden Plate awards from Kenyan President William Ruto.